Gen Z Travel in 2026: How UK 18–26s Are Ditching Memes for Scout-Led Holidays

 Here's the real shift, the actual numbers behind it, and why JetMeAway was built for the way Gen Z travels now.

 For UK Gen Z, travel isn't entertainment.
 It's recovery.
 93% of UK 18–26s describe travel as essential to their mental health in industry surveys (versus 71% of millennials and 58% of Gen X).
-That single stat reframes everything: the trip isn't booze-and-beach, it's "I need a week to actually breathe."
+That single stat reframes everything: the trip isn't booze-and-beach, it's "I need real time to actually breathe."

 That changes the shape of the holiday.
 Three trends in particular: